From Plan to Reality: Robust Execution for Multi-Robot Systems

 2. its execution ensures deadlock-free movement if the TPG graph is cycle-free.

 Consequently, constructing and optimizing TPGs can be effectively abstracted as some graph problems.
 For example, we can dynamically re-optimize the passing order at every location based on the current robot progress by searching for acyclic TPGs that lead to better execution time.
-We can also preprocesses the TPG graph by identifying noncritical passing orders, whose modification will not lead to deadlocks.
+We can also preprocess the TPG graph by identifying noncritical passing orders, whose modification will not lead to deadlocks.
 Moreover, this execution framework can be applied to various robotic systems, such as mobile robots as well as robotic arms.

 Relevant publications

-AAAI Conference on Artificial Intelligence (AAAI), 2025.
+AAAI Conference on Artificial Intelligence (AAAI), pages 29687-29695, 2026.

 booktitle = "Proceedings of the AAAI Conference on Artificial Intelligence (AAAI)",